Let us learn Past/Present/Future Perfect tense in Marathi.

 “Sentence in simple past tense” followed by form of verb “असणे” .

-Read previous blogs to understand Simple past tense :-
+Read previous lessons to understand Simple past tense:-

-Read previous blogs to understand form of असणे in Marathi. :-
+Read the previous lesson to understand the form of असणे in Marathi. :-